willp240/imaging/README.md

 > Plot1("outputtedFileName.root", timeOffset)

 "BestTandLLH.cpp" is intended for use with the output of imaging_alg2.cc.
 It makes two TH3Ds, containing the best LLH and corresponding emission time for each position.

+"ConvertHist.cpp" was used for converting between histograms with each bin filled, and having only every tenth bin filled (to try and see in 3d better)

+"PlotFromTree.cpp" and "PlotMultTrees.cpp" are used for plotting from the output of the mcmc apps.

+"plotsph.py" was for testing drawing the AV on top of tracks

+Classes:
+"Cube" contains the centre coordinates of the cube your testing, it's "radius", best fit time, best fit overlap, and a method to divide it into a collection of sub cubes.
+"CubeCollection" is essentially a vector of cubes